吳怡蒨 回應台灣健保議題的「藥。菓 II」裝置藝術

 近年來流行於全球的新興語彙 ——「藝術行動主義」(Artivism)，更說明了藝術(Art) 積極入世而與行動主義(Activism)漸次融合的趨勢。這些強調「參與」、「公共」等性質的創作，將過去非藝術的社會行為轉化為時下常見的藝術形式 。藝術家吳怡蒨以搜集藥丸並製作成裝置的手法回應與其切身相關的台灣健保問題，不但彰顯了台灣當代藝術的社會意識抬頭，更以靈活而敏銳的政治批判，滿足我們對於藝術與社會之關係的多元想像。從最基本的藥丸為單位出發，〈藥・菓 ll〉 以活潑有趣的創作形式與觀眾產生連結，並期許民眾在藝術及展覽的引介之下能重燃對周遭社會現況的關切。

 Taiwanese artist Wu I-Chien uses ‘medicine’ as her theme of creation.
 She turned thousands of pills into installations to discuss the medical situations in Taiwan.
-In the series of ‘Bitter & Sweet,’ a large amount of medicine along with their packaging are collected for artistic practice.
+In the series of ‘Bitter & Sweet II,’ a large amount of medicine along with their packaging are collected for artistic practice.
 Whether they are pieced together with boxes of snacks, stacked up to the ceiling like pyramids in supermarkets, or mixed with candies and rearranged into firework patterns, together, various capsules and drugs allure people with their colorful appearance while presenting an adorable facet of medicine that overthrows past impressions.
-The artist juxtapose medicine with candies, indicating a gradually blurring bindery between the two.
+The artist juxtaposes medicine with candies, indicating a gradually blurring bindery between the two.
 However, when people started to forget the symbolic of illness in pills, an issue concerning uncontrolled lavishness of medicine usage has surfaced.
-Responding to a general belief by the Taiwanese saying pills can provides cure in sickness and promote vitality in health, Wu I-Chien reflects upon such medical notion and bringing forth the fault of our National Health Insurance(NHI) system.
+Responding to a general belief by the Taiwanese saying that pills can provides cure in sickness and promote vitality in health, Wu I-Chien reflects upon such medical notion and bring forth the fault of our National Health Insurance(NHI) system.

-A Sugar-coated Burden
+A Sugarcoated Burden

-An Imagination toward Artivism
+An Imagination towards Artivism

 Wu I-Chien examines medical issues with her pill installations and ponders over our modern lifestyle regarding medicine usage.
 Such art practice embodies the concept of ‘social engagement,’ reflecting a postmodernist stance originated from the second half of the 19th century which encourages art to actively respond to the society.
 Under the influence of Avant-guard and Fluxus artists in the 60s, art creations have broken away from the ideology promoting individualism and the autonomy of art.
 Art has since approached ‘movements’ and ‘life,’ and become a reactionary force in society and politics.
-Today, ‘social engagement’ has set a trend in 21th century art.
-Contemporary artists now mostly practice art with a keen civic awareness by stepping into the complex reality with their creations in various forms.
+Today, ‘social engagement’ has set a trend in the 21th century art.
+Contemporary artists now often practice art with a keen civic awareness by stepping into the complex reality with their creations in various forms.